OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

         break;
     ```

 1. Replace `TODO4` with the following code.
-Error 13003 occurs when user is logged in with an account that is neither work or school, nor Microsoft Account.
+Error 13003 occurs when user is logged in with an account that is neither work or school, nor Microsoft account.
 Ask the user to sign-out and then in again with a supported account type.

     ```javascript
     case 13003:
-        showResult(['Please sign out of Office and sign in again with a work or school account, or Microsoft Account.
+        showResult(['Please sign out of Office and sign in again with a work or school account, or Microsoft account.
 Other kinds of accounts, like corporate domain accounts do not work.']);
         break;
     ```